 View IC Markets Review >>Visit IC Markets >>

-As an IC Markets or FP Markets trader, you have the choice of a standard commission-free account, an ECN-type commission account, or a Swap-free account that designed for Islamic traders who observe Sharia law.
+As an IC Markets or FP Markets trader, you have the choice of a standard commission-free account, an ECN-type commission account, or a Swap-free account designed for Islamic traders who observe Sharia law.

 FP Markets customers wanting to focus on share trading via the broker’s proprietary trading platform, Iress, can sign up to a Standard, Platinum or Premier Iress Account, although commission costs are high and significant initial deposits are required.
 Trader wanting to trade Shares CFD may wish to consider this account as it offers Direct Markets Access (DMA) trading execution.
 If you only wish to trade Forex, the MetaTrader accounts a likely to be more suited.